 The truth is, on average, 97% of reservations take place on vacation rental platforms like Airbnb, Vrbo/HomeAway, etc.

 It’s up to you to decide on whether you go ahead with a personal website, but if you want to make your short-term rental business a success you will undoubtedly have to invest time and effort in promoting it.
+Using a vacation rental SEO guide can also be a useful tool to optimize your personal website and make it more lucrative.
 In terms of traffic and SEO, you will find it almost impossible to beat such giants as Airbnb or Vrbo.
 Therefore, it makes sense to focus on promoting your property by leveraging other methods, rather than investing in a personal website.

 To enhance your vacation rental marketing efforts, check out our other helpful resources: